Joshua F. Madison presents

 For this planting, I have decided to place the pet near a window.
 There is a possible problem with this plan, since the window and surrounding area can get a little cold.
 Since it is the middle of April, I hope that that is not too much of a problem, but we’ll see.

-The following is my Chia Diary of my 4th planting, which started on April 16, 1999. (click on a picture to see a bigger version).
+The following is my Chia Diary of my fourth planting, which started on April 16, 1999.

 April 16, 1999